AGProjects/sylk-webrtc/README.md

 ## License

-Blink for Web is available under the AGPLv3 license.
+Sylk is available under the AGPLv3 license.
 See the LICENSE file.

 ## Authors